 For fresh-to-table dining, find flavorful menu items with Caribbean and Polynesian influences at Salt Fish Restaurant and Tiki Bar.

 End your day with live music at The Ocean Grill & Tiki Bar.
 The upstairs dining room serves up panoramic ocean views, and the tiki bar that sits on the remains of Center Pier has a casual vibe perfect for relaxing with the family.

 Day 3: Explore local parks

 As the last day of your trip begins, choose breakfast carefully from Kate’s Pancake House’s many offerings, including dozens of French toast, waffle and pancake options.
 The service will get you on your way to the day’s second stop, Carolina Beach State Park.

-This 761-acre state park features plentiful fishing holes and nine miles of hiking trails.
-Walk down the half-mile Flytrap Trail, rent a kayak or standup paddleboard from Paddle NC, or take a scenic tour on the same waters that pirates once sailed.
-Plus, every Wednesday evening from June through August, learn about sea turtle nesting at Turtle Talks in the Carolina Beach State Park visitors center.
+This 761-acre state park features plentiful fishing holes and 9 miles of hiking trails.
+Walk down the half-mile Flytrap Trail, rent a kayak or stand-up paddleboard from Paddle NC, or take a scenic tour on the same waters that pirates once sailed.

 Spend the afternoon at Carolina Beach Lake Park, where the 11-acre freshwater lake offers four gazebos, a sheltered picnic area and playground equipment.
 Relax and cruise it by pedal boat, which you can rent from April through Labor Day.
 There’s a playground and paved path for walking, running or riding bicycles, and special events include free family-friendly summer movies that start at dusk on Sundays.